aws-deadline/deadline-cloud-worker-agent/README.md

 All log events structures contain:

-1. An `time` field that indicates the local time on the host at which the event was generated.
-2. A `level` field that indicates the severity of the log event, following the typical Python Logger
+- A `level` field that indicates the severity of the log event, following the typical Python Logger
   semantics: INFO, WARNING, ERROR, EXCEPTION, and CRITICAL.

 Log events may also contain a `type`, `subtype`, icon (`ti`), and additional fields as indicated in the following table.